byuibigdata/spark_guide/aggregate_calculations.md

 #### SQL

-Using the above `df` we can create a temporary view
+Using the above `df` we can create a temporary view;

 ```python
 df.createOrReplaceTempView("df")